ministryofjustice/opg-dora-metrics/README.md

 This is due heath check data being kept in AWS for less than 3 months - and these are typically reported on as monthly or quartly.

+*Note: This command does require aws access to run*

 ## Testing